Kbro1989/Willow-AI-Coding-Playground/architecture.md

-# Antigravity Nexus - System Architecture Spec
+# Antigravity Nexus - System Architecture

-This document formalizes the production-grade routing and orchestration layer of the Antigravity / ElderScape hybrid engine.
+This document formalizes the production-grade routing and orchestration layer of the Antigravity Engine.

 ## 1. High-Level System Topology